-Malaysia continues to be a net importer of food with annual imports of \$14 billion.

-In 2014, Malaysia's total imports of consumer-oriented and edible fishery products were \$7.5 billion.
-Imports of this category from U.S. were \$561 million, about 7.5 percent of the market share.
-China is the major supplier with imports at \$1.3 billion, representing 17.5 percent of the market share.
-New Zealand took the second spot with imports worth of \$751 million (10%), followed by India (10%), Thailand (9%) and Australia (7.5%).
+Malaysia continues to be a net importer of food with annual imports of \$13 billion.
+In 2016, Malaysia's total imports of consumer-oriented and edible fishery products were \$7.1 billion.
+Imports of this category from the United States were \$492 million, about 7 percent of market share.
+China is the major supplier with imports at \$1.4 billion, representing 19 percent of the market share.
+India took the second spot with imports worth of \$727 million (10%), followed by Thailand (9%), New Zealand (8%) and Australia (7%).